adammurdoch/java-peg-tools/README.md

 - Don't create a string for each match, collect locations instead
 - Detangle producing the result (eg grouping) from matching
+- Forward result to visitor as soon as a selection is committed rather than collecting in a list
 - Match as much as possible on failure when speculating
 - Report (line,col) location where parsing stopped
 - Report why parsing stopped